AndrewGPetlock/Petlock_Lab_Notebook/about.md

 permalink: /about/
 ---

-I'm a Marine Biology major at the University of Rhode Island.
+I'm an undergraduate Marine Biology major at the University of Rhode Island, currently working in the Putnam Laboratory.
+Coral reef ecology, ocean acidification, and marine ecology are the main topics of my interest and research.
 I enjoy world travel, SCUBA diving, tennis, and photography.

 ### More Information